ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

-The `hyperopt` section of the Ludwig configuration contains what metrics to optimize for, which parameters to optimize, sampler, and execution strategy.
+The `hyperopt` section of the Ludwig configuration defines what metrics to optimize for, which parameters to optimize, search strategy and execution strategy.

 ```yaml
 hyperopt: